 Keeping your passwords – the words and phrases you use to protect electronic financial and other personal information – secure is one of the most important things you can do in this day and age.
 Neglecting to lock down information with strong passwords can result in long-term security risks.

 But what happens if you’re accused of a crime or you have information law enforcement wants access to and they ask for your passwords?
-Is it legal for the police or the court to force you to share your passwords?
+Is it legal if you are forced to share your passwords by the police or the court?

 For the most part, no, you cannot be forced to share your password.
 Of course, there are exceptions and laws regarding electronic security are ever-changing.
 Things are especially complicated when someone accused of a crime is asked to give up his or her password.